-Experienced Atlantic City, NJ Criminal Defense Attorney Fights Assault by Auto Charges
+Experienced Atlantic City Defense Attorney Fights Assault by Auto Charges

 Regardless of how good a driver you are, distractions such as weather, other vehicles and roadway construction can get in your way.
 This is how true “accidents” happen.
 However, if you choose to drive recklessly, perhaps you are speeding or weaving or driving while intoxicated by alcohol or drugs, or talking or texting on a cellphone, and you cause an accident where one or more persons are injured, you may be charged with “assault by auto” or aggravated assault.

 If you or someone you know has been charged with aggravated assault by auto, you know the penalties associated with conviction are severe in New Jersey.
 You need an experienced Atlantic City criminal defense lawyer who will investigate your case and prepare a winning defense.
 John W. Tumelty has been representing people charged with assault by auto in Atlantic and Cape May counties for more than 25 years.
 Fighting criminal charges can be difficult and frightening.
 You need Mr. Tumelty on your side.

 What is Assault by Auto?